ariga/atlas/doc/website/blog/2023-07-03-versioned-migrations-kubernetes.md

 The Atlas Kubernetes Operator supports [versioned migrations](https://atlasgo.io/concepts/declarative-vs-versioned#versioned-migrations).
-In versioned migrations, the database schema is defined by a series of SQL scripts ("migrations") that are applied in lexicographical order.
+In versioned migrations, the database schema is defined by a series of SQL scripts ("migrations") that are applied in order.
 The user can specify the version and migration directory to run, which can be located on the [Atlas Cloud](https://atlasgo.io/cloud/getting-started) or stored as a `ConfigMap` in your Kubernetes cluster.